MuhammadKotb/GameOfLife/README.md

     if a Cell is Dead :

-        it will be alive the next generation(step) if it has exactly 3 alive neighhours else
+        it will be alive in the next generation(step) if it has exactly 3 alive neighhours
-        the cell remains dead.

     if a Cell is Alive :

         it will die if it has 4 or more alive neighbours due to overpopulation.

         it will die if it has 1 or less alive neighbours due to underpopulation.

         it will continue to live to the next generation if it has 2 or 3 alive neighbours.

 # Why it is Important

   A person cannot logically or mathematically predict the future state of the game
   It is very interseting and fun way to show and discuss undecidability in Mathmetaics.

 [More on Undecidability](https://en.wikipedia.org/wiki/Undecidable_problem)
 [More on Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

  ![Screenshot](gif.gif)